| Title: | Affinity Propagation Clustering |

 for leveraged clustering the selected sample subset are printed.

-For ExClust
+For ExClust objects,

 the number of data samples, the number of clusters,